The Southern Company (SO) Downgrade Issued by Wall Street Gurus

 BofA Securities gave a rating of “Buy” to SO, setting the target price at $64 in the report published on January 19th of the current year.

-During the last 5 trading sessions, SO rose by +3.23%, which changed the moving average for the period of 200-days by +22.79% in comparison to the 20-day moving average, which settled at $62.57.
-In addition, The Southern Company saw 5.68% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SO fell by -0.40%, which changed the moving average for the period of 200-days by +24.49% in comparison to the 20-day moving average, which settled at $63.71.
+In addition, The Southern Company saw 5.26% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SO starting from Kuczynski Stephen E, who sale 2,500 shares at the price of $62.97 back on Apr 09.
-After this action, Kuczynski Stephen E now owns 96,651 shares of The Southern Company, valued at $157,425 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SO starting from Kerr, II James Y, who sale 25,000 shares at the price of $66.16 back on Apr 20.
+After this action, Kerr, II James Y now owns 101,918 shares of The Southern Company, valued at $1,654,000 using the latest closing price.

-Daiss Ann P, the Comptroller of The Southern Company, sale 5,549 shares at $62.75 during a trade that took place back on Apr 05, which means that Daiss Ann P is holding 18,666 shares at $348,200 based on the most recent closing price.
+Kuczynski Stephen E, the Pres. & CEO, Southern Nuclear of The Southern Company, sale 2,500 shares at $62.97 during a trade that took place back on Apr 09, which means that Kuczynski Stephen E is holding 96,651 shares at $157,425 based on the most recent closing price.

 Stock Fundamentals for SO